-The auditor's opinion on our audited financial statements for the year ended December 31, 2022 includes an explanatory paragraph stating that we have incurred recurring losses from operations that raise substantial doubt about our ability to continue as a going concern.
+The auditor's opinion on our audited financial statements for the year ended December 31, 2021 includes an explanatory paragraph stating that we have incurred recurring losses from operations that raise substantial doubt about our ability to continue as a going concern.
 Management has also concluded that substantial doubt exists about our ability to continue as a going concern.
-As of December 31, 2022, we had cash and cash equivalents of \$6.2 million and current liabilities of \$2.5 million.
-As of the date of this prospectus, we believe that, prior to this offering, we have sufficient resources available to support our development activities and fund our business operations and satisfy our obligations into the second quarter of 2023.
-However, we do not have sufficient cash and cash equivalents as of the date of this prospectus to support our operations for at least 12 months.
-We believe, that based on the anticipated net proceeds of approximately \$7.7 million that we will receive from this offering, together with our existing cash and cash equivalents, we will meet our capital needs through the first quarter of 2024 and support our continued development of istaroxime for the acute treatment of both early and more severe cardiogenic shock and for working capital and general corporate purposes.
+As of September 30, 2022, we had cash and cash equivalents of \$8.4 million and current liabilities of \$4.0 million.
+As of the date of this prospectus, we believe that, prior to this offering, we have sufficient resources available to support our activities and business operations and satisfy our obligations into

+.
+We do not have sufficient cash and cash equivalents as of the date of this prospectus to support our operations for at least 12 months.
+We believe, that based on the anticipated net proceeds of approximately \$11 million that we will receive from this offering, together with our existing cash and cash equivalents, we will meet our capital needs through the first quarter of 2024 and support our continued development of istaroxime for the acute treatment of both early and more severe cardiogenic shock and for working capital and general corporate purposes.

-To alleviate the conditions that raise substantial doubt about our ability to continue as a going concern, management plans to secure additional capital, potentially through a combination of public or private securities offerings; convertible debt financings; and/or strategic transactions, including potential licensing arrangements, alliances and drug product collaborations focused on specified geographic markets; however, none of these alternatives are committed at this time.
+To alleviate the conditions that raise substantial doubt about our ability to continue as a going concern, management plans to secure additional capital, potentially through a combination of public or private equity offerings and strategic transactions, including potential licensing arrangements, alliances and drug product collaborations focused on specified geographic markets; however, none of these alternatives are committed at this time.
 There can be no assurance that we will be successful in obtaining sufficient funding on terms acceptable to us to fund continuing operations, if at all, or identify and enter into any strategic transactions that will provide the capital that we will require.
 If none of these alternatives is available, or if available, we are unable to raise sufficient capital through such transactions, we will not have sufficient cash resources and liquidity to fund our business operations for at least the next 12 months following the date of this prospectus.
-In addition, we may be unable to pay our vendors and other service partners on time, or at all.
-If any of our key vendors and service providers were to cease working with us or subject the delivery of products or services to timing or payment preconditions, our development activities may be adversely affected, which could have a material adverse effect on our business and operations.
 The failure to obtain sufficient capital on acceptable terms when needed may require us to delay, limit, or eliminate the development of business opportunities and our ability to achieve our business objectives and our competitiveness, and our business, financial condition, and results of operations will be materially adversely affected.
 In addition, market instability, including as a result of geopolitical instability, may reduce our ability to access capital, which could negatively affect our liquidity and ability to continue as a going concern.
-In addition, the perception that we may not be able to continue as a going
+In addition, the perception that we may not be able to continue as a going concern may cause others to choose not to deal with us due to concerns about our ability to meet our contractual obligations.